 Mr Ruben Chapela-Orri

-I was awarded Qualified Teaching Status for Wales and England in 2007 by EWC, and have been teaching Spanish at the School of Modern Languages and Cultures since 2009.
-Additionally, I have run Catalan and Spanish courses for several schools and institutions in North Wales, both through the medium of English and Welsh, as well as being TILT Foreign Language Tutors Coordinator.
+He was awarded Qualified Teaching Status for Wales and England in 2007 by EWC, and has been teaching Spanish at the School of Modern Languages and Cultures since 2009.
+Additionally, he has delivered Catalan and Spanish courses for several schools, institutions and projects in north Wales, both through the medium of English and Welsh, as well as coordinating TILT Foreign Language Tutors.
 TILT (Training in Languages and Translation) was a work-based learning programme available to businesses in the private sector in Wales.

-Currently I am a Fellow of the Higher Education Academy teaching language modules for the mainstream Spanish degree and for Lifelong Learning students.
-I am also involved in the training and mentoring of Bangor University Student Language Ambassadors and I am the MFL Student Mentoring Project School Lead.
+Currently he is a Fellow of the Higher Education Academy teaching language modules for both mainstream Spanish degree students and community learners.
+He is also involved in the training and mentoring of Bangor University Student Language Ambassadors and he is the MFL Student Mentoring Project School Lead.

 - MFL Student Mentoring Project School Lead.

-MFL undergraduates mentor year 8 & 9 pupils across Wales about the benefits of learning a modern foreign language at GCSE and help broaden horizons.
+MFL undergraduates mentor pupils across Wales about the benefits of learning a modern foreign language at GCSE and help broaden their horizons.
+It is funded by the Welsh Government, as part of their Global Futures strategy.

-Trying to increase engagement in international projects by primary and secondary schools in Wales.
+Promoting engagement in international projects by primary and secondary schools in north Wales: Erasmus+, Turing Scheme, CCGL, etc.

 - Spanish tutor.